rpanchyk/ticks2bars/README.md

 2020.06.22 00:02:57.916,1.11831,1.11870
 ```

-Will be converted to a `bar` file (for example, 1 minute bars) with the following content:
+Will be converted to a `bars`-file (for example, 1 minute bars) with the following content:

 ```csv
 Timestamp,Open,High,Low,Close